-- 3.2.5.2 Special Provisions for Structural Glued Laminated Timber Beams: For structural glued laminated timber bending members that are required to have a fire-resistance rating and are manufactured with multiple lamination grades throughout the depth, the following additional layup requirements shall apply in addition to any requirements of the structural design: - 1.
-Where the top of the beam will be exposed to fire, a balanced layup shall be specified. - 2.
-Where the top of the beam will not be exposed to fire, an unbalanced layup shall be permitted, except where a balanced layup is required by structural design. - 3.
-For structural glued laminated timber bending members required to have a fire resistance rating of up to 1 hour, the beam shall be manufactured to the specified layup except that: - a.
-For unbalanced beams, a nominal 2-inch core lamination shall be removed, and an additional nominal 2-inch outer tension lamination shall be placed adjacent to the outer tension lamination as shown in Figure 3-1. - b.
-For balanced beams, two nominal 2-inch core laminations shall be removed, and an additional nominal 2-inch outer tension lamination shall be placed adjacent to the outer tension lamination at the top and bottom of the beam as shown in Figure 3-2. - 4.
-For structural glued laminated timber bending members required to have a fire resistance rating of greater than 1 hour, the beam shall be manufactured to the specified layup except that: - a.
-For unbalanced beams, two nominal 2-inch core laminations shall be removed, and two additional nominal 2-inch outer tension laminations shall be placed adjacent to the outer tension lamination as shown in Figure 3-1. - b.
-For balanced beams, four nominal 2-inch core laminations shall be removed, and two additional nominal 2-inch outer tension laminations shall be placed adjacent to the outer tension lamination at the top and bottom of the beam as shown in Figure 3-2.
+3.2.6.2 Special Provisions for Structural Glued Laminated Timber Beams: For structural glued laminated timber bending members that are required to have a fire-resistance rating and are manufactured with multiple lamination grades throughout the depth, the following additional layup requirements shall apply in addition to any requirements of the structural design:

+- 1. For structural glued laminated timber bending members required to have a fire resistance rating of up to 1 hour, the beam shall be manufactured to the specified layup except that: - a.
+For unbalanced beams with the top of the beam not exposed to fire, a nominal 2-inch core lamination shall be removed, and an additional nominal 2-inch outer tension lamination shall be placed adjacent to the outer tension lamination as shown in Figure 3-2. - b.
+For unbalanced beams with the top of the beam exposed to fire, two nominal 2-inch core laminations shall be removed, and an additional nominal 2-inch outer tension lamination and an additional nominal 2-inch outer compression lamination shall be placed adjacent to the outer tension lamination and the outer compression lamination, respectively, as shown in Figure 3-3. - c.
+For balanced beams with the top of the beam not exposed to fire, a nominal 2-inch core lamination shall be removed, and an additional nominal 2-inch outer tension lamination shall be placed adjacent to the outer tension lamination at the bottom of the beam as shown in Figure 3-2. - d.
+For balanced beams with the top of the beam exposed to fire, two nominal 2-inch core laminations shall be removed, and an additional nominal 2-inch outer tension lamination shall be placed adjacent to the outer tension lamination at the top and bottom of the beam as shown in Figure 3-3. - 2.
+For structural glued laminated timber bending members required to have a fire resistance rating of greater than 1 hour and up to 2 hours, the beam shall be manufactured to the specified layup except that: - a.
+For unbalanced beams with the top of the beam not exposed to fire, two nominal 2-inch core laminations shall be removed, and two additional nominal 2-inch outer tension laminations shall be placed adjacent to the outer tension lamination as shown in Figure 3-2. - b.
+For unbalanced beams with the top of the beam exposed to fire, four nominal 2-inch core laminations shall be removed, and two additional nominal 2-inch outer tension laminations and two additional nominal 2-inch outer compression laminations shall be placed adjacent to the outer tension lamination and the outer compression lamination, respectively, as shown in Figure 3-3. - c.
+For balanced beams with the top of the beam not exposed to fire, two nominal 2-inch core laminations shall be removed, and two additional nominal 2-inch outer tension laminations shall be placed adjacent to the outer tension lamination at the bottom of the beam, as shown in Figure 3-2. - d.
+For balanced beams with the top of the beam exposed to fire, four nominal 2-inch core laminations shall be removed, and two additional nominal 2-inch outer tension laminations shall be placed adjacent to the outer tension lamination at the top and bottom of the beam as shown in Figure 3-3.